-The award-winning Stratford District Design Guide is a valuable reference tool in this instance and is available from Reception at a cost of £18.00.
+The award-winning Stratford-on-Avon District Design Guide is a valuable reference tool in this instance.

 My property is listed: How do conservation area controls affect me?

-Conservation Area designation does not convey any additional controls.
-Listed buildings have their own strict legal safeguards.
+Conservation Area designation does not convey any additional controls. listed buildings have their own strict legal safeguards.
 Any change to the fabric of the building (both outside and inside) to a listed building require special permission known as Listed Building Consent.
-This also applies to structures within the curtilage, including outbuildings, garden walls, gates or railings.
-No fee is charged for these applications.

-Please see our section on Listed Buildings for further guidance or contact Conservation on 01789 260304.
+Please see our page on Listed Buildings for further guidance.

 You may also require Planning Permission in conjunction with Listed Building Consent for demolition or an extension to the property.